Document Search Examples

 }}

-Return only the JSON structure, no additional output.
+Return only the JSON structure, with no additional output.

 """

-For large document collections, you could divide documents into groups and process groups in parallel for document selection.
+For large document collections, you can divide documents into groups and process groups in parallel for document selection.